What do the Board of Governors do?

 All of our Governors have special areas of expertise or interest, and so responsibilities are allocated with this in mind.

 I am a commercial manager for a northwest based construction company and have lived in Whitworth since 2000.
-I was appointed Foundation Governor in January 2014 and sit on the Finance and Building Committee.
-My son is a pupil at Our Lady & St Anselm's.
-I am enjoying the role of Governor and look forward to promoting the values of the school and supporting the Staff, Pupils and fellow Governors to ensure the schools continued success.
+I was appointed Foundation Governor in January 2014 and I am the current Chair of Governors.
+My son is a pupil at Our Lady & St Anselm's and I am committed to promoting the values of the school and supporting the staff, pupils and fellow Governors to ensure the schools continued success.

 As Headteacher of Our Lady & St. Anselm’s, I also sit on the governing body.
 This means attending all committee meetings and full governor’s meetings.
 I am privileged to have a committed governing body who not only attend meetings but also regularly visit school, read with children, assist on school trips and share their varied skills.

 My name is Marjorie Smith and I am the appointed L.E.A Governor.
-My links with school have covered 7 years, when my eldest granddaughter joined Our Lady & St. Anselm’s.
-My youngest granddaughter still attends.
-My links began when I offered my services to school, in a voluntary capacity.
-I attend school to listen to students reading.
+My links with school have covered many years, when my eldest granddaughter joined Our Lady & St. Anselm’s and I offered my services to school, in a voluntary capacity.
+I regularly attend school to listen to students reading.
 The reading covers all ages and I enjoy the wonderful variety of reading materials.
-I attend school on Monday afternoon, all day Tuesday and all day Thursday.
-On alternate Tuesday’s, I stay in school at lunch time to attend School Council.
+I also stay in school once a week at lunch time to attend School Council.
 I assisted in finding funding for the garden project and joined the Friends Association to help in any way I can to help find ways to boost the funds.
 After Councillor Grogan died, I was asked to consider if I would take on the task of L.E.A Governor.
 There have been many changes since I last worked as a governor, but it is important to try to keep up to date with the new protocols, policies and procedures.
 Prior to my retirement, I was a Community Social worker for adults with learning disabilities.
 Having some knowledge of the subject, I was happy to take on the responsibility of governor for SEND issues, within our school

-I have been a governor of Our Lady and St Anselm's for over 30 years I am a retired local government manager who used to work within child protection and children in need.
+I have been a governor of Our Lady and St Anselm's for over 30 years.
+I am a retired local government manager who used to work within child protection and children in need.
 I have lived in Whitworth all my life and my family before have all lived in Whitworth and can be traced back to the early 1800's.
 All family members have attended the school and church since they were first built up to and including my son Simon.
-I sit on the building and finance and the curriculum and pastoral committees.
-Since retirement I have offered my services to assist with listening to children reading.
-I am extremely proud of our school its staff and pupils and its achievements over the last few years and the place it holds in the community.
+Since my retirement I visit school regularly offering my services to assist with listening to children reading.
+I am extremely proud of our school, its staff, pupils and its achievements over the last few years and the place it holds in the community.

-I am a Foundation Governor serving on the Finance and Building Committee.
-I am President of St Mary and St Anselm's St Vincent De Paul Society as well as serving on the Parish Events and Financial Committees.
+I served as a Foundation Governor at OLSA for many years.
+When my term of office came to an end I decided to continue working as an associate governor so that my links with the school continued.
+I work closely with the school, responsible for overseeing all aspects of Health & Safety.
+I am President of St Mary and St Anselm's St Vincent de Paul Society as well as serving on the Parish Events and Financial Committees.
 I am a Textile Consultant specialising in importing Flame Retardant Fabrics, for use in education, health care and the domestic sectors.

-I am 61 yrs old and was born in Liverpool , I am a practicing Catholic.
+I was born in Liverpool and I am a practicing Catholic.
 I moved to Whitworth valley as a young child and attended St Anselm's, St Wilfred's and Bishop Henshaw's school.
 My mother still lives in the Valley, and I live close to the area in Shawclough, Rochdale.
 I was a Police Officer at Rochdale for over 30 yrs and retired in 2005 .
 Since then I have worked for a local specialist ink company and retired fully in 2016.
 I am married with two grown up daughters who both live in the Rochdale area.
-Since retiring I have been looking for an area of voluntary work and jumped at the chance of becoming a school governor and will endeavour to be a useful member of the team in maintaining and raising standards at our already excellent school, giving all the children a safe and caring environment in which they can reach their full potential.
+Following my retirement I was looking for an area of voluntary work and jumped at the chance of becoming a school governor.
+I endeavour to be a useful member of the team in maintaining and raising standards at our already excellent school, giving all the children a safe and caring environment in which they can reach their full potential.
 I come into school on a weekly basis and assist in testing the key stage 2 children with their maths times tables.